jump1945/colorSortSolver/README.md

 4 2
 ```
 ## why does the program output nothing
-this is causes by the algorithm not finding solution.
+this is caused by the algorithm not finding solution.